 SIN Function in Excel

-SIN function in Excel computes the Sine of an angle that we specify.
-SIN in Excel function is categorized as a Math/Trigonometry function in Excel.
-SIN in excel always returns a numeric value.
+The SIN function in Excel computes the sine of an angle we specify.
+It is categorized as a Math/Trigonometry function in Excel.
+It always returns a numeric value.

 Sin Θ = opposite side/ hypotenuse